adi271001/NovaBotics/README.md

 # Verification Bot [V]   (NAME OF PROJECT)

-## About the project
+## About the project  [V]
-This is a discord bot created to validate posts made by participants
+This is a discord bot created to validate posts made by participants so that the rewards can be distributed sooner once the challenge ends!

 ## Features